Urad dal rice is a nutty, spicy and flavorful rice from Tamil cuisine. It is festive food, comfort food and also great for lunch boxes.

 - Masala Powder

-- 3 tbsp Ghee or Butter I used 2 tbsp butter and 1 tbsp oil
+- 3 tablespoon Ghee or Butter I used 2 tablespoon butter and 1 tablespoon oil

 - 10-12 Whole Cashews broken